sigcsets/sigcse2016/authors/workshops.md

     [Creating Adobe PDF Documents page](creating_pdf.html) for
     assistance.

-3. A PDF version of your submission should be uploaded using the <a href="{{site.data.cfp.submissionurl}}">online submission system</a>.
+3. A plain text version of your abstract and a PDF version of your 3-page workshop proposal should be uploaded using <a href="{{site.data.cfp.submissionurl}}">online submission system</a>.
 Note that the text version of the abstract will be published in the various forms of the program and proceedings, and may be formatted and/or edited to meet their requirements.
 The proposal, formatted in `.pdf`, is for reviewers only.
 Please do not wait until the last minute to submit your documents because that is when everyone else will be connecting to our server!

 4. Make note of the workshop ID number and password assigned to your submission.
 You will receive an e-mail message confirmation.
 Spam